qualisign/optipulse.github.io/whitepaper.md

 -   enable consumers to find friendlier and cheaper local alternatives to centrally-owned, inefficient resources
 -   accelerate deployment and improve market viability of beneficial technologies by providing them with a direct-to-consumer platform

-Most aspects of this idea haven't achieved finality, though the above seems to be a good starting point.
-Open discussion between experts across various fields will be needed to design and build this app as well as form a business that can support it.

-Check out the prototype (under construction):
+Check out the prototype (under construction &#x2013; very early stage, and obviously can't handle transactions yet!):
 <https://optipulse.github.io>

-(Needless to say, this represents an early stage of the front-end and is only for the sake of illustration.
-It isn't yet able to handle transactions.)

-# Background<a id="sec-2" name="sec-2"></a>
+# Background<a id="sec-4" name="sec-4"></a>

-## Platform Business<a id="sec-2-1" name="sec-2-1"></a>
+## Platform Business<a id="sec-4-1" name="sec-4-1"></a>

-### Overview<a id="sec-2-1-1" name="sec-2-1-1"></a>
+### Overview<a id="sec-4-1-1" name="sec-4-1-1"></a>

 A platform business erases the distinction between producers and consumers of goods and services.
-It does this by providing consumers with a platform for creating their own value.
-This often has the side effect of uncovering value previously unrecognized in the economy, mainly because it is in the hands of consumers.
-Uber and AirBnB do not own the means of production typically necessary for transportation and real-estate companies, respectively - but they and many more companies (Facebook, YouTube, etc) have experienced unparalleled growth by connecting customers with one another.
-As Tech Crunch put it, "Uber, the world’s largest taxi company, owns no vehicles.
+It does this by providing consumers with some form of infrastructure for creating value on their own.
+This can be something as unassuming as a mobile app, as in the case of Uber.
+Such businesses tend to uncover value already existent, but previously unrecognized in the economy - mainly because it resides in the hands of consumers.
+Platform business have shown us that value of this sort actually constitutes the lion's share of the market - when it is effectively utilized.

+"Uber, the world’s largest taxi company, owns no vehicles.
 Facebook, the world’s most popular media owner, creates no content.
 Alibaba, the most valuable retailer, has no inventory.
 And Airbnb, the world’s largest accommodation provider, owns no real estate.
-Something interesting is happening.".
+Something interesting is happening."
+-   Tech Crunch

-This trend is likely to intensify in the coming years, for the ease of access to information that drives it undoubtedly will.
-But as we've seen lately with Uber and AirBnB's legal battles, this probably won't happen unopposed - and in many cases merited this opposition is merited.
-The 'Invisible Hand' is just as unlikely to guide a giant platform as it is a giant pipeline to make even minimally altruistic decisions at the expense of profit.
+This trend is likely to intensify in the coming years, as the ease of access to information driving it undoubtedly will.
+But as we've seen lately with Uber and AirBnB's legal battles, this won't take place unopposed.
+Despite the innocuous tenets of the "sharing economy" with which these companies would like to identify themselves, in many cases this opposition is merited; if you look under the hood, it's business as usual.
+The 'Invisible Hand' is just as unlikely to guide a giant platform as it is a giant pipeline to make altruistic decisions at the expense of profit.
 Examples aren't hard to find in current news headlines; in Britain, regulators are taking issue with the convenience with which Uber can hire full-time workers without taking on the responsibilities of a full-time employer.
-Contractors also complain about the substantial cut it takes from drivers, typically 20%, which indeed seems like a lot for just offering an app.
-Of course, platform businesses facing such criticism seek to identify themselves with the larger picture &#x2013; the sharing economy that consumers are so keen on.
+Contractors also complain about the substantial cut it takes from drivers, typically 20%, which indeed seems hefty considering the labor involved by the contractors.
+As mentioned, platform businesses facing such criticism seek to identify themselves with the larger picture &#x2013; they are purveyors of the sharing economy that average-joes are so keen on.
-AirBnb, for instance, is promoting a global consumer movement as a shield to their their legal woes.
-We will see how successful this is in the coming years, but one question that doesn't seem to have been asked often may be pertinent: if so many people are willing to organize to the defense of admittedly imperfect platforms they've come to rely on, why can't these same people organize behind a better platform?
+AirBnb, for instance, is promoting a global consumer movement as a shield to their foreseeable legal woes.
+But before consumers rise to the defense of the sharing economy à la Uber, might it not be better to ask for a better platform?
+If so many people are willing to defend the admittedly imperfect platforms they've come to rely on, why can't these same people organize behind a better platform?
+We believe the demand for this platform exists already, though it is yet to be realized.
+Mesh Market strives to become this platform.

-## Mesh Networking<a id="sec-2-2" name="sec-2-2"></a>
+## Mesh Networking<a id="sec-4-2" name="sec-4-2"></a>

 Before we discuss how Mesh Market makes it so easy to decentralize resources, we need to explain the role that mesh networking plays.